July 25, 2017

 Put simply: the ban is currently in effect for many refugees who would otherwise have been permitted entry to the U.S., but is in effect for only a very narrow group of Libyan, Iranian, Somalian, Sudanese, Syrian and Yemeni nationals (those with basically no pre-existing ties to the U.S.).

 If you or someone you know has questions about the travel ban, please contact an immigration attorney.
-You can contact the attorneys at Landau, Hess, Simon and Choi by calling 215-925-0705, or by clicking here to request a consultation.
+You can contact the attorneys at Landau, Hess, Simon, Choi & Doebley by calling 215-925-0705, or by clicking here to request a consultation.